davewall8/DiningRoom/README.md

 </ul><br />
       84, 0, 0, 0, 7, 102, 111, 114, 119, 97, 114, 100<br />
 <br />
-and this is the way all other client messages are encoded.<br />
+and this is the way all other client messages are encoded.
+They are: <br />
+forward, backward, left, right, up, down, start, quit, image, collisions <br />

 # Server Response Format
 Server responses are in a binary format, too.<br />